d-montenegro/MetadataGatherer/README.md

 ### Usage

-To run the utility, simply invoke the script _gather.py_ in _metadata_gather_ folder.
+To run the utility, simply invoke the python script _gather.py_ in _metadata_gather_ folder.
 See the following
 examples:
 ```bash